TheWorldAvatar/RAG/README.md

 Once the server has started successfully, the frontend is then accessible by opening a web-browser and navigating to [http://localhost:8000/](http://localhost:8000/) (by default).

 Also note the auto-generated [http://localhost:8000/docs/](http://localhost:8000/docs/) (Swagger UI) and [http://localhost:8000/redoc/](http://localhost:8000/redoc/) (ReDoc) routes.

+The frontend by default carries out info-level logging, i.e. apart from warnings and errors logs only questions and answers, but not the internal workings of the RAG system.

 # Production deployment